MichaelLangbein/tdl2/backend/data/wiki/math/tla_plus.md

 # TLA+

+Given a specification, TLA+: - _doesn't_ run all possible executions of that spec - but rather computes a graph of all reachable states

+The difference is that TLA+ can discover infinite repetitions, even cycles in that graph.
+Using that information, it can notify you when an algorithm won't ever terminate.

 ## Lingo

 -   Model values: values that can be changed for every model run via the model-UI.
 Marked as `CONSTANT` in spec.
 -   Variables: not changeable via ui, but change through course of algorithm.
 Their evolution is traced in the model-run UI.
+-   Termination is halting when we want the algorithm to halt.
+-   Deadlock is halting when we don't want it to halt.

 ### invariants vs intertemporals